m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 --------------------

 Although the above example is a simple one, it is not hard to extend it to deep reinforcement learning (DRL) agents.
-This can be achieved by leveraging the JAX ecosystem, along with the `haiku <https://dm-haiku.readthedocs.io/>`_ library, which provides a convenient way to define neural networks, and `optax <https://optax.readthedocs.io/>`_, which provides a set of optimizers.
+This can be achieved by leveraging the JAX ecosystem, along with the `flax <https://flax.readthedocs.io/>`_ library, which provides a convenient way to define neural networks, and `optax <https://optax.readthedocs.io/>`_, which provides a set of optimizers.
 Below, we provide excerpts of the code for the :ref:`deep Q-learning agent
 <Deep Q-Learning>`.